 'The testimonies are evident by themselves of what is happening.
 It is not just industrialisation of the coast, but rampant corporatisation and they are ruthless.
 Neither they consider life or livelihood, nor people or nature'.
-Anil Varghese, Delhi Forum'.249 and gendered groups of peoples and workers, who are squeezed out and dispossessed from their territories and ways of living by states and private actors.
-The cases offer a glimpse of the complex and ongoing ways in which the ocean economy is dramatically transforming coastal realities, hindering and destroying fishing livelihoods, as well as communitarian and traditional ways of living, knowing and engaging with nature.
+Anil Varghese, Delhi Forum.248

+The impacts of the ocean economy as discussed at the Peoples' Tribunals brings to the fore serious and violent interventions in the lives of ocean, water and fisher peoples and their fishing territories.
+Importantly, these forms of violence unevenly target impoverished, racialised, and gendered groups of peoples and workers, who are squeezed out and dispossessed from their territories and ways of living by states and private actors.249 The cases offer a glimpse of the complex and ongoing ways in which the ocean economy is dramatically transforming coastal realities, hindering and destroying fishing livelihoods, as well as communitarian and traditional ways of living, knowing and engaging with nature.
 The Peoples' Tribunals also reveal the failure of judicial systems in following international and domestic guidelines and safeguarding the human rights and livelihoods of ocean, water, and fisher peoples, and ensuring the protection of watery spaces.
 This comes with great risks as democratic practises are destroyed and people are turned into surplus labour.